uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 ### Submission

+Ensure your name and section are at the top of your submission.

 No more than one page of text in PDF format.
 Submit via Canvas here:

 {% if page.link_project_1a != nil %}<{{ page.link_project_1a }}>{% else %}`Link to be added`{% endif %}